eirikdahlen/TDT4290_Aqueous/README.md

 ![GIF of the finished product in x4 speed](assets/demo/aqueous_demo_4x.gif) _GIF of the finished product in x4 speed_

-During this project, we will build a graphical user interface for controlling a [ROV](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) with an XBOX controller built on web technologies ([Electron](https://electronjs.org/), Node, [React](https://reactjs.org/)).
+During this project, we will build a graphical user interface for controlling an [ROV](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) with an XBOX controller built on web technologies ([Electron](https://electronjs.org/), Node, [React](https://reactjs.org/)).

-The GUI will incorporate a videofeed, ability to connect to a ROV simulation and use a subset of the [IMC protocol](https://www.lsts.pt/toolchain/imc) for communication.
+The GUI will incorporate a video feed, the ability to connect to an ROV simulation, and use a subset of the [IMC protocol](https://www.lsts.pt/toolchain/imc) for communication.

-###### This project is a continuation of a customer-driven project from last year, which can be found [here](https://github.com/Kpro11/Aqeous), however rewritten with web technologies.
+###### This project is a continuation of a customer-driven project from last year, which can be found [here](https://github.com/Kpro11/Aqeous), rewritten with web technologies.

 ## Installation

-If you just want to run the project, go to the [release tab](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in this GitHub repository and it should be plug and play.
+If you just want to run the project, go to the [release tab](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in this GitHub repository, and it should be plug and play.

 Every release of the product is available here as an installable `.exe` file (for Windows), along with the features included in each release.

-Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.
+Simply download the `AqueousInstaller.exe` file, run as Administrator, and run the program as any other desktop application.

-If you are on any other operation system you will have to build the project yourself.
+If you are on any other operating system, you will have to build the project yourself.
 It is easy (see section _How to run locally_).

 ## Prerequisites